brandur/sorg/content/drafts/architectural-honesty.md

 ---
-title: Architectural Honesty
+title: The Accidental Iron Man
 published_at: 2017-05-24T16:33:53Z
-hook: Talking about bad technology and bad architecture more often.
+hook: There's lots of bad technology out there that should be avoided for a modern stack.
+We should be talking about it more often.
 ---

 In our industry, we have a bad tendency to hype technology up, but never knock it down.

+TODO: titles: "The Accidental XXX", "Survival By Silence", "Implicit Evangelism", "Architectural Evangelism By Silence", "Conspiracy of Silence", "Conspiracy _by_ Silence",

 Over the last few decades we've seen big pushes for tools like XML, PHP, Erlang, Node, Rails, Mongo, Riak, Go, and countless others.
-More recently, the industry's seen enough saturation that fatigue has lead to a bit more skepticism, but we can still see a lot of ongoing pushes, even if somewhat more moderated (e.g. Rust, Elixir, Crystal, ...).
+More recently, the industry's seen enough saturation that fatigue has lead to a bit more skepticism, but we can still see the same signs of of ongoing pushes, even if somewhat more tempered (e.g. Rust, Elixir, Crystal, ...).

-Some of these have withstood the test of time and proven themselves to have enough merit that they're still fine choices for a new technology stack.
+Some of these tools have withstood the test of time and proven themselves to have enough merit that they're still fine choices for a new technology stack.
 On the other hand, a good number of them are _not_ fine choices for a new technology stack.
-Sometimes we make mistakes, or technology improves, and ideas that we originally thought to be good hit the end of their useful lifetime.
+Pathologic lack of runtime safety, a decaying ecosystem, or a design that leads to burdenous operation are all problems that are existential enough to make it reasonable to make avoiding their progenitors perfectly rational.
+Sometimes we make mistakes, or the state of the art improves, and ideas that we originally thought to be good hit the end of their useful lifetime.

-Edit: Dangerous lack of runtime safety, few constraints to help code scale, or a decaying ecosystem are all good reasons to avoid certain technology.
+TODO: word other than "progenitor"?

 It's a very human thing to do to withhold criticism.
 Real people aren't only emotionally invested in technology they